andrewglowacki/nifi-hdfs-repository/README.md

 HDFS Content Repository
 ===================================

 This content repository uses the Hadoop FileSystem API to store FlowFile content.
 Because of this, it can be used to store content on the local disk and/or in one or more distinct HDFS clusters.
-It also has four different operating modes which are described below in the nifi.content.repository.hdfs.operating.mode property.
+It also has four different operating modes which are described below in the Operating Modes section.

 **NOTE:** This is an experimental content repository.
 Although it has been thoroughly unit tested, it has not be extensively tested with a representative test or production environment and should be used at your own risk.